Is the Silent Treatment Abuse? 7 Eye-Opening Instances When It Is

 3. When it is used to manipulate emotions

-In situations where silent treatment abuse consistently takes place in the relationship, it can cause the partner(s) to be constantly anxious.
+In situations where silent treatment and emotional abuse consistently take place in the relationship, it can cause the partner(s) to be constantly anxious.

 This unrelenting emotional abuse always causes people to be on edge, unsure when the next wave of silent warfare will be unleashed.